View The Planner

 • Federal tax deductions, and Child Tax Credit (if any).

-Above the total results you will see the note that's most important to you - will your savings last as long as you need them to?
+Above the Combined Results you will see the note that's most important to you - will your savings last as long as you need them to?

 The planner uses a life expectancy of age 90 for this purpose, but still calculates all data (below the note) up to age 100 for reference.